libbyshoop/runestone/source/classactivities/functions.rst

 ---------------------------

 Practice defining functions with the following examples.
-The first one is plain Python, after that get a Scribbler and try the rest.
+The first one is plain Python, and try the rest.
-Put your definitions in the `functionscode.py` file.
+Put your definitions in the editor below.

 #.
 Define a function called `printName` that takes a single input,